 Greyhound bus alternatives for British Columbia

 More good news is coming from Ebus, who has expanded its coverage in the wake of Greyhound’s decision and is now serving routes in British Columbia.
 Although the bulk of its routes are located in Alberta, Ebus has added Vancouver, Kamloops, Kelowna, Abbotsford, Chilliwack, Hope, Merritt, Vernon, Surrey and Coquitlam as notable destinations.

 British Columbia (BC) bus companies alternatives on Busbud:

-All routes from these bus companies are already available on busbud.com, apart from Pacific Coach and Sundog Tours, who will be available very shortly!
+All routes from these bus companies are already available on busbud.com.
 Adding more Canadian inventory as well as working closely with local operators to expand coverage on the ground is always one of Busbud’s top priority.